 A hospital created for the community

-PCRMC has grown from a small, country hospital to the world-class facility it is today, employing a staff of over 1,700 and licensed for 242 patient beds.
-The PCRMC Physicians Group has over 130 providers and offers over 30 physician specialty services.
-In addition to the main Rolla campus, the PCRMC Physicians Group also has primary care and women’s health clinics in St. James, Cuba, Salem, Vienna and Waynesville.
+PCRMC has grown from a small, country hospital to the exceptional facility it is today, employing a staff of over 1,760 and licensed for over 240 patient beds.
+The PCRMC Medical Group has over 260 providers and offers over 30 physician specialty services.
+In addition to the main Rolla campus, the PCRMC Medical Group also has health clinics in St. James, Salem, Vienna and Waynesville.

 PCRMC prides itself on community service and investment and offers programs and activities to the community that promotes educational resources to the public.
 Areas of community benefit include charity and/or uncompensated care, community outreach services, health professional education and community group donations.